robwatsongtr/lc-tracking-system/README.md

 # LeetCode Tracker

 A lightweight backend built with **FastAPI** and **PostgreSQL** (using `databases` and raw SQL, no ORM) to track completed LeetCode problems.
-The app also serves a simple **Jinja2-based UI** for browsing and managing your problem history.
+The app also serves a simple **Jinja2-based UI** for browsing, searching and managing your problem history.

+A cool feature is a randomizer that can randomly give you problems from your databse to re-solve, because that's an important way to get better.

 ## Features